INTRODUCTION

 RANGES & DURATIONS IN TABLETOP

-Many of the skills and spell like abilities will designate a certain range and duration for it's effect.
-When converting it to a table top format we follow this formula:
+Many of the skills and spell like abilities will designate a certain range and duration for its effect.
+When converting it to a tabletop format we follow this formula:

 Gridded play - 1sq = 5ft,